siddharthvp/mwn/README.md

 }, /* concurrency */ 5, /* retries */ 2);
 ```

-##### seriesBatchOperation(pageList, workerFunction, sleepDuration)
-Perform asynchronous tasks (involving API usage) over a number of pages one after the other, with a sleep duration between each task (default 5 seconds)
+- `bot.seriesBatchOperation(pageList, workerFunction, sleepDuration, retries)` can be used for serial operations, with a sleep duration between each task (default 5 seconds).

-The `workerFunction` must return a promise.
 ```js
 bot.seriesBatchOperation(pageList, (page, idx) => {
 	// do something with each page